-Max H. Stern is the chair of the Insurance Division of Duane Morris' Trial Practice Group.
+Max H. Stern is the chair of the Insurance Division of Duane Morris' Trial Practice Group and serves as a team lead of the firm's Insurance & Reinsurance industry group.
 Mr. Stern is a trial and appellate lawyer, with an emphasis on a result-oriented approach to complex disputes.
 He has represented plaintiffs and defendants in insurance coverage and bad faith cases, business tort and other commercial litigation, consumer and business class actions, and both commercial and high-end residential real estate litigation.
 Mr. Stern has tried cases before juries, judges and arbitration panels, and he has argued appeals in a number of state (California and Texas) and federal (Second, Eighth, and Ninth Circuits) courts.

 Mr. Stern devotes a substantial part of his practice to litigation and counseling services for the insurance industry.
-He has handled matters in various lines, including general liability, specialty liability, professional liability, excess liability, workers' compensation, property, and personal accident.
+He has handled matters in various lines, including general liability, specialty liability, professional liability, excess liability, business interruption, workers' compensation, property, and personal accident.
 He provides oversight counsel for clients at a nationwide or regional level with respect to issues of coverage, claims handling, litigation management and corporate risk.
-He has extensive experience in insurance-related litigation, including coverage, bad faith, subrogation and contribution, reinsurance and regulatory disputes, and he has defended insurers in some of the largest-dollar jury trials in California and Oregon.
+He has extensive experience in insurance-related litigation, including coverage, bad faith, subrogation and contribution, reinsurance and regulatory disputes.
 He also provides defense of insureds in complex or high-stakes cases, including class actions and severe injuries, and he is often called upon by insurers when they need a change in direction in the defense of their insureds.

 Chambers USA: America's Leading Lawyers for Business has identified Mr. Stern as one of the leading Insurance attorneys both Nationwide (since 2014) and in California (since 2009), stating that he "offers expertise across the full range of insurance dispute resolution on behalf of prominent industry clients.
 A source notes: 'He is one of the most intelligent yet practical attorneys that I know and I trust his advice' and also includes another client testimonial: "He is extremely intelligent, diligent and responsive at all times when we have questions or problems.
 He is a top-notch attorney."
 The Legal500 lawyer rating publication similarly has described Mr. Stern as "exceptional in his field" and as having an "unsurpassed depth of knowledge."
 In addition, Mr. Stern has been selected to the Northern California Super Lawyers list since 2010, with respect to the practice areas of Insurance Coverage, Business Litigation and Class Action/Mass Torts.
 Mr. Stern also has been named as one of "The Best Lawyers in the Bay Area: Appellate" by Bay Area Lawyer Magazine, and he has been chosen to serve on the Editorial Board of Law360 Insurance.
 Mr. Stern is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell, and has been recognized by them since 2014 as a Top Rated Lawyer in Insurance Law.